IMac (Intel-based): Unibody (2009–2011)

-In October 2009, a 16:9 aspect ratio screen was introduced in 21.5" and 27" models, replacing the 20" and 24" 16:10 aspect ratio screens of the previous aluminum models (a 24" iMac was brought back in 2021).
-The back is now a continuation of the aluminum body from the front and sides instead of a separate plastic backplate.
-Video card options entirely switched to AMD, save for the standard onboard Nvidia card in the base smaller model.
+In October 2009, a 16:9 aspect ratio screen was introduced in 21.5" and 27" models, replacing the 20" and 24" 16:10 aspect ratio screens of the previous aluminum models (a 24" iMac was brought back in 2021, albeit with a different aspect ratio).
+The back is made of aluminum instead of plastic, and is a continuation of the aluminum body from the front and sides.
+Video card options entirely switched to AMD, except for the standard onboard Nvidia card in the base smaller model.
 The iMac's processor selection saw a significant increase.

 The Intel i-series chips are introduced to Mac for the first time on the higher-spec 27-inch models.

 Default RAM has also been increased across the iMac range.
 With the advent of the larger screens, Apple doubled the number of memory slots from two to four.
 Consequently, the maximum memory capacity was also doubled (to 16 GB), and for Intel Core i-series (27-inch), quadrupled, to 32 GB.

 The 27-inch models of the line became the first to offer Target Display Mode, allowing the iMac to be used as an external display for another Mac computer when connected via Mini DisplayPort, a feature that was extended to the 21.5-inch models onwards with the introduction of Thunderbolt.

 The Mid 2010 iMac 27" has AMD Radeon HD5650 and HD5750 graphic cards.
 Both cards cannot support the low-level Metal API, preventing this model from upgrading to Mojave and Catalina.
 AMD had developed a firmware upgrade that would allow both graphic cards to support Metal and Mid 2010 iMac to be upgraded to latest macOS, but Apple had refused to certify them.

 The Late 2011 Unibody iMac is also the last model to include an internal SuperDrive.